 setprop persist.adb.tcp.port 5555

 I then went to reboot.
 After reboot, I connected my laptop and the head unit to a wifi access point and then ran adb connect 192.168.x.x (being the IP the head unit picked from DHCP).
 If you're not sure what IP it is, install "ADB wireless (no root) by Henry", that will show you your IP and also try to enable adb over tcp too, so quite handy.
-Doing that, I got a shell (adb shell).
+Doing that, I got a shell (adb shell).- Rebooting

 This isn't as obvious as it first seems!
 Turning the ignition off runs a 'shutdown' event on the head unit, but in reality it's going into a deep sleep (with processes killed) mode.
 So it doesn't do a full reboot on power on (This is GOOD as it stops it taking ages when you turn your car on).
 So pressing and holding the volume knob, that did the same put it into sleep.